cwellsx/time/src/topbar/markdown/now.md

 When you finish something or pause:

 - Type a comment to say what you have done
-- Press the Stop button
+- Click the Stop button

 ![Stop button](stop)